mawall7/ChatBasicApp/ChatBasicApp/readme.txt

 then if (you have a token.Cancel() in the Main class or outer scope this will notice the thread if you send the token , and check for token.IsCacellationRequested) on ungracefull disconnects there will be a SocketError(and can be handled like allready mentioned).

+2) Testing challenges may be due to issues that developers are unaware, because it really doesn't matter to the application itself, .
+Testing an continously running method in a loop is one example, let's say this method runs in a while loop and is stopped from console through F1 key press.
+Then the method has a risk of running forever and if Task is being used there is no way of stopt/killing it (and is not advisable anyway).
+One example was when making a test for testing starting the application: ChatApplication.Run().
+The application will normally try to Connect and retry Connect to remote
+   , so this test will run forever (if connection isn't mocked), and you may not want to test what happens after connection. so there are 2 options: ether you could mock the connection and make connection return an error after an await, to see that it runs. which is an okey approach cause it will let you see that the application starts (stopping it afterwards by returning an error is okey since it is done in an controlled way)
+   However you may not always want to return an error to stop the application, because you may want to test a method in isolation, and retuning errors may not work.
+So a solution in that case is to start the tested method in a Task and pass a CancellationTokenSource token.
+   This depends on that the method is implemented in this way.
+Most applicatins should be implemented for error handling, so that should always be in place, but developers may not be aware of implementing a Cancellation in this way.
+It was done in this project which is a good way for stopping a task gracefully in a test.
+In non async methods another way is to pass a Funct delegate in the method parameter that must be incuded in the program that can be invoked with true which will lead to breaking the loop.